openmc-dev/openmc/docs/source/io_formats/plots.rst

               the PNG format can often times reduce the file size by orders of magnitude without any loss of image quality.
-Likewise, high-resolution voxel files produced by OpenMC can be quite large, but the equivalent SILO files will be significantly smaller.
+Likewise, high-resolution voxel files produced by OpenMC can be quite large, but the equivalent VTK files will be significantly smaller.

     *Default*: "slice"